 This year the General Staff developed an additional, and much more effective, method.
 Chief of Staff Dan Halutz told Prime Minister Ehud Olmert that although he can manage with a smaller budget, it means a decline in the array of IDF forces, undermining the training program and a decline in strength.
 But if the prime minister is willing to take the risk, let him decide and approve.
 Not the chief of staff.
 To put it more clearly: When the next Winograd Committee is established, the chief of staff will have an alibi.
 The prime minister won't.
 And in the face of this Judgment Day weapon, Olmert surrendered.

-And why does the Defense Ministry employ 2,000 workers, largely superfluous because of duplication with the army, as in acquisitions and construction?
+And why does the Defense Ministry employ many workers who are largely superfluous because of duplication with the army, in areas such as acquisitions and construction?
 What about the delegations abroad?
 Why do we need a huge delegation (200 people) in New York?
 Don't they have Internet and fax machines?
 And why do we need military attaches in France and Thailand, who don't do a thing?
 And what about the inflated headquarters, the large number of extraneous senior officers and the exaggerated number of standing army personnel who serve on the home front?

 It means only that Dan Meridor was right.
 He was appointed by former defense minister Shaul Mofaz two and a half years ago to examine the national security concept.
 His recommendation, which he presented to Olmert: not to increase the defense budget for the next 10 years.